renpy/renpy/sphinx/source/drag_drop.rst

         # A map as background.
         add "europe.jpg"

-        # A drag group ensures that the detectives and the cities.
+        # A drag group ensures that the detectives and the cities can be
-        drag_group:
+        # dragged to each other.
+        draggroup:

             # Our detectives.
             drag: